Publish Markdown to X Articles with TwexAPI

-Many content teams do not write directly in X. Their source files live in GitHub, Notion-exported Markdown, CMS draft libraries, or internal knowledge bases.
-The problem: when an article is already a .md file, how do you publish it reliably as an X Article—without manual copy-paste, reformatting, and re-uploading images?
+Many content teams do not write directly in X. Their source files live in GitHub, Notion exports, CMS draft libraries, or internal knowledge bases.

-TwitterXAPI Article Endpoints fit this scenario.
-They split publishing into five retriable steps: create a draft and get article_id; optionally set a cover; set title and Markdown body; then publish the draft and get tweet_id.
+TwexAPI Article endpoints fit this scenario when you treat publishing as a stateful workflow.
+They split the job into five retriable steps: create a draft and get article_id; optionally set a cover; set title and Markdown body; review the preview; then publish the draft and get tweet_id.

 Suppose you have a content publishing pipeline: